 |“I’ve just bought an expensive whistle!”||whistle and flute||suit|

 Sexually marginalized subgroups can develop their own lingo, but a full cant with mainstream recognition developed in England and infiltrated popular culture in the 20th century.
 Named Polari — and occasionally Parlari (from the Italian “to speak”) — Polari’s origins are convoluted and possibly older than many assume.
-We can say with certainty that it became a noticeable cultural phenomenon in the 1800s, peaking in the 20th century between the trial of Oscar Wilde and the 1960s and finally dwindling in the 1970s.
+We can say with certainty that it became a noticeable cultural phenomenon in the 1800s; it peaked in the 20th century between the trial of Oscar Wilde and the 1960s; and it dwindled in the 1970s.

-Polari has also been associated with the merchant navy, travelers and circus people, but some authors distinguish between Parlyaree and Polari, the latter exclusively spoken by the gay community, which used it to shield itself from mainstream society’s policing and censorship.
-It borrowed and adapted words from Italian, Yiddish, English (including dialects such as cockney slang), circus and gypsy slang.
+Polari has also been associated with the merchant navy, travelers and circus people.
+Some authors distinguish between Parlyaree and Polari, the latter exclusively spoken by the gay community, which used the cant to shield itself from mainstream society’s policing and censorship.
+It borrowed and adapted words from Italian, Yiddish, English (including dialects such as Cockney slang), circus and Romani slang.

-Decades have passed since Polari fell into disuse, and whereas baby boomers were eager to leave it behind, a newfound interest by millenials has asserted itself, with clubs such as Madame JoJo’s in London motivating their staffs to use Polari with the patrons.
-It dispels any notions that there is/was no such thing as a gay culture and that language is merely the product of powerful social groups.
+Decades have passed since Polari fell into disuse.
+Yet while baby boomers were eager to leave it behind, a newfound interest by millennials has asserted itself, with clubs such as Madame JoJo’s in London encouraging their staffs to use Polari with the patrons.
+It dispels any notions that there was no such thing as a gay culture and that language is merely the product of powerful social groups.

 Polari has also been described as an anti-language.
-Anti-languages are not only vessels for codified and secretive communication, which we could call cryptolects, they are also a linguistic strategy of identitarian demarcation.
-Polari’s lexicon includes a critique of institutions and their representatives (police officers and the law) as well as opposing groups (heterosexuals) and religious systems entrapped in their acidic tones.
-If Polari’s poisonous tongue is something you find appealing, there are apps online you can download which will help you learn the argot.
+Anti-languages are not only vessels for codified and secretive communication — which we could call cryptolects — they are also a linguistic strategy for marking identity.
+Polari’s lexicon includes a critique of institutions and their representatives (police officers and the law), as well as opposing groups (heterosexuals) and religious systems entrapped in their acidic tones.
+If Polari’s tongue is something you find appealing, there are apps you can download which will help you learn the argot.
 Polari seems to be part of a contemporary cultural movement intent on reclaiming lost culture and reviving long-lost rituals.